kottster/kottster/docs/table/configuration/raw-sql-queries.md

 ## Column configuration

-When using custom data fetchers, Kottster automatically detects the columns based on the properties of the records returned.
+When using raw SQL queries, Kottster automatically detects the columns based on the properties of the records returned.